Andresmup/github-foundations/20_CODESPACES/Readme.md

   - 16-Core (32GB Ram, 128GB) <ins>requires some payment mode linked to the account</ins>

-You can see all of your codespaces across all your repos at https://github.com/codespaces
+You can see all of your codespaces across all your repos at https://github.com/codespaces.

-You can start a Codespace in the Github UI repo via the <kbd>Code</kbd> section in the <kbd>Codespaces</kbd> tab
+You can start a Codespace in the Github UI repo via the <kbd>Code</kbd> section in the <kbd>Codespaces</kbd> tab.

-You can also use the Github CLI to create a codespace
+You can also use the Github CLI to create a codespace.
 ```sh
 gh codespace create
 gh codespace open